WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 out some very important parts of what is going on psychologically in people and what motivates them, and what influences their lives, though they are not aware of it.
 And he called these factors unconscious factors.
 Now, I was very curious, and on my way home I dropped in at [ ], who was then the publisher of Freud and asked for some of his writings, and he gave me Wit and Its Relationship to the Unconscious.
 I didn’t like it at all.
 It was confusing; it wasn’t even interesting but I didn’t give up.
 I went back and asked for another book.
 At that time, he gave me The Psychopathology of Everyday Life.
-Now, that was very different—-thought provoking--it was very interesting.
+Now, that was very different—thought provoking—it was very interesting.

-                         OLIVER COPE
+#### OLIVER COPE
 And you were still a gymnasium student.

-                        MRS. BIBRING
+#### MRS. BIBRING
 In the seventh grade.
 Two years later I was in medical school, and I remember very well, I was sitting in my Anatomy Lecture between two returned veterans of the